By Danielle "Diva Q" Bennett

 Coat the entire prime rib with the herb mixture.
 Refrigerate uncovered for 4 hours.

 When ready to cook, set the Traeger temperature to 250℉ and preheat with the lid closed for 15 minutes.

 Place the prime rib, bone-side down, on the grill grates.
 Insert the probe into the thickest part of the roast, avoiding the bones and any large pockets of fat.
 Close the lid and cook until the internal temperature reaches 120℉-130℉ for rare to medium-rare, about 5 hours (begin checking the internal temperature every 45 minutes after the 2 hour mark).

 120 ˚F / 49 ˚C

-Remove the prime rib from the grill, tent loosely with foil and let rest for 15 minutes before slicing.
+Remove the prime rib from the grill, tent loosely with foil, and let rest for 15 minutes before carving.
 Enjoy!

 Whether you want to master a smoked prime rib or just need need some quick tips and recipes, we have you covered so you can plan a delicious wood-fired dinner.

 In order to add notes for this recipe, you must log in or create an account.